HTB Academy - Active Directory Enumeration and Attacks

 - Here, we are using the

-object. - Feed in the SPN as an argument.
+System.IdentityModelobject. - Feed in the SPN as an argument.

-This loads the tickets into memory, and we can extract them using mimikatz
+This loads the tickets into memory, and we can extract them using mimikatz.

-kerberos::list /export
+kerberos::list /export.

 - To export in

-files can then be converted to john
+The kirbi files can then be converted to john format using kirbi2john, and cracked with john.

 - If we want to use

-, we have to modify the format:sed 's/\$krb5tgs\$\(.*\):\(.*\)/\$krb5tgs\$23\$\*\1\*\$\2/' crack_file > sqldev_tgs_hashcat
+hashcat, we have to modify the format:sed 's/\$krb5tgs\$\(.*\):\(.*\)/\$krb5tgs\$23\$\*\1\*\$\2/' crack_file > sqldev_tgs_hashcat

 Automated method